 29. A book published outside the 4 major publishing houses (Simon & Schuster; HarperCollins; Penguin Random House; Hachette Livre) - check all the editions

-30. A book from Goodreads Top 100 YA Books (
+30. A book from Goodreads Top 100 YA Books (link)

 31. A book from a sub-genre of your favorite genre